futtta/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.4.1 =
+* bugfix for CSS minifier throwing a HTTP 500 error when a `}` is missing.
+* bugfix for slowness when iconv was used for multibyte string replacements (ditched iconv).
+* bugfix for occasional issues with broken/ missing </html> strings due to mbstring (also for multibyte string replacement) weirdness.
+* bugfix for wrong sizes in image optimization.
+* bugfix for Google Font subset getting lost in optimization.

 = 2.4.0 =
 * refactored significantly (no more "classlesses", all is OO), classes are autoloaded, tests added (travis-ci) by zytzagoo who deserves praise for his hard work!